 Welcome to And Yet She Persisted: Documenting Women's Lives in New Mexico!

-In this exhibit, you will find visualizations, data, interpretive essays, and primary sources, all of which highlight UNM Libraries' unique collections and the services DISC can provide to student and faculty researchers.
+In this exhibit, you will find data and visualizations, interpretive essays, and primary sources, all of which highlight UNM Libraries' unique collections and the services DISC can provide to student, faculty and community researchers.
 We encourage you to explore the project and add your thoughts and observations*.
 Please use all of these resources in your research and your classrooms.
 If you share your resources on social media, you can use the hashtag #WomensHistoryWednesday!
 Also please contact us anytime.

 We’d like to thank Clark McLean for pointing us to the lists of degrees conferred from the course catalogs; Portia Vescio, University Archivist, for her invaluable help in locating relevant primary sources in the UNM Archives; Patricia Campbell, Marketing Manager, for the exhibit title; Scholarly Communication Graduate Fellow Pamela Herrington for research assistance and preparation of biographical information; and Adrianna "AJ" Jenkins and Alexis Rippy for digitization assistance.

 Photo: Mortar Board Society, Maia Chapter, University of New Mexico, 1941-1942

 *All comments are moderated.
 Please contribute meaningfully to the dialogue to have your comment approved!

 This digital exhibit is the direct result of the Route 66 Photographic Survey and Documentary Project, and Exhibit at Center for Southwest Research and Special Collections at University of New Mexico.